Don't Overpay for a Sony A100 Compact Flash Card (32GB Max)

 Avoiding Card Read Errors

-To avoid bending pins, don’t force a CF memory card into the Sony A100.
-The extra space for a Type II card makes it possible for a CF memory card to be misaligned.
+To avoid damaging pins, do not force a Compact Flash memory card into the Sony A100.
+The extra space for a Type II card makes it possible for a Compact Flash card to be aligned incorrectly.

-If the CF card will not easily slide into the camera slot, remove it and check the alignment of the memory card.
+If the compact flash card will not easily slide into the camera slot, take it out and check the alignment of the card.
 Also, check to see if there is any damage to the card or slot.

-If it looks undamaged, carefully align the CF card and make another attempt.
+If it looks fine, carefully align the compact flash card and make another attempt.

 Tags :